panacotar/blog/_posts/2024-01-08-from-SQL-injection-to-remote-code-execution.md

 These are SQL statements that can be reused, think of them as functions in SQL.
 Many DBMS offer their own stored procedures, Microsoft SQL Server has **xp_cmdshell**.

 xp_cmdshell provides a way for the SQL Server to directly execute OS commands and programs.
 As you can already see, this might pose a security risk.
-For good reasons, this functionality is by default disabled on the production server.
+For good reasons, this functionality is by default disabled on production servers.
 But due to specific requirements or just plain misconfigurations, you can sometimes find it enabled.
-In some cases, xp_cmdshell can be enabled manually via `EXEC` queries if the user has one of these attributes:
+In some cases, an attacker can manually enable xp_cmdshell via `EXEC` queries.
+This is possible if the database user has one of these attributes:
 - *sysadmin* server role
 - `ALTER SETTINGS` server-level permission